Volkswagen Tera

 The Volkswagen Tera is a subcompact crossover SUV produced by the German automaker Volkswagen primarily for the Brazilian market since 2025.
+It is sold as the Volkswagen Tengo in South Africa.

 Overview

 The car was first spotted testing in Rio de Janeiro in September 2024.
 In addition to being manufactured in Brazil it will also be manufactured at Volkswagen's Kariega plant in South Africa.
 Alongside the Škoda Kylaq and the sixth generation Polo, it is based on the MQB A0 platform.